 We should try to make life as good as we can for our dogs, because they make life so much better for us.

 Dog separation anxiety usually occurs when our routine changes, thereby disrupting the amount of time we are able to spend with our dogs.
 A dog with separation anxiety may chew up household items, and urinate or defecate in the house, because of extreme stress.
-We consider dog separation anxiety, [...]
+We consider dog separation anxiety, how to relieve [...]

 Dog cruelty is often defined as inflicting unnecessary pain and suffering on our dog.
 Most dog cruelty laws, only deal with cases of extreme physical violence and neglect.
-However, the question of cruelty becomes a lot more controversial, when pain is applied in the context of dog training or [...]
+However, the question of cruelty becomes a lot more controversial, when pain is applied in the context of dog training or dog behavior [...]